trapexit/mergerfs/mkdocs/docs/remote_filesystems.md

 line tool `uuid` or `uuidgen` or through a website such as [uuidgenerator.net](https://www.uuidgenerator.net/).

-`no_root_squash` is required for the same reason mergerfs needs to run as `root`.
-Certain behaviors of mergerfs require control over the filesystem that only `root` can perform.
-If squashing is enabled, or mergerfs was running as non-root, it would be unable to perform certain function and you will receive permission errors.
+`no_root_squash` is not *technically* required but suggested.
+If NFS is root squashing then any request that an app running as root makes will show up as a different user to mergerfs.
+This is perfectly fine so long as the client software using NFS are not running as root and expect to have root like privileges.

 ## SMB / CIFS